lukas-pointner-gabriel/portfolio/README.md

   -	Training and certification in quality management (ISO 9001)
   -	Acquisition of research funds in the field of drive technology
   -	Teaching student basics in machine design
-  -	15 years of experience in CAD, three years in FEM and MBS, and two years in CFD
+  -	15 years of experience in CAD, three years in FEA and MBS, and two years in CFD

 # Awards and Recognitions
   -	Winner Hanns-Voith-Foundation Award (Category: Drive Technology) in 2019